MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/deprecations-customer-service.md

 The existing service scheduling functionality is deprecated, and is no longer available as of December 1, 2020.
 The new scheduling experience, built on Universal Resource Scheduling, is available in Unified Interface.

-Existing service scheduling users will be provided advance notice for a time bound migration to the new scheduling capabilities.
+Existing service scheduling users are provided with advance notice for a time-bound migration to the new scheduling capabilities.

 There are two approaches to migrate to the scheduling experience: